Register a Confluent Platform Connect cluster with USM

 Save your changes and perform a rolling restart of your Connect workers for the new configuration to take effect.
 After they restart, the workers began to send metadata to Confluent Cloud.

-You can deregister a Connect cluster from USM using the Confluent CLI.
-Deregistering the Connect cluster using the Confluent Cloud Console is not supported.
+You can deregister a Connect cluster using the Confluent Cloud Console or the Confluent CLI.

 Log in to the Confluent CLI.